bem-site/bem-method/method/key-concepts/key-concepts.en.md

 Mixes allow us to

-* Combine the behaviors and styles of several BEM entities while avoiding code duplication
+* Combine the behaviors and styles of several BEM entities while avoiding code duplication.
 * Create semantically new interface components on the basis of existing BEM entities.

 Let's consider the case of a mix comprising a block and an element of another block.